‘Brace’ yourself—this patient guide is a long one.

 What they feel like:

 ClearCorrect clear aligners might be a bit thinner than Invisalign, but they will still feel snug when you put them on your teeth.
-Your teeth and gums may feel a bit sore whenever you take the aligners off, but this is fairly common with all kinds of clear aligners.
+Your teeth and gums might be a little sore when you remove the aligners, but this is normal with clear aligners.

 How to care for them: